No. 21 Iowa hosts Southern for season opener - WTOP News

 Iowa City, Iowa; Monday, 7:30 p.m.
 EST

-BOTTOM LINE: No. 21 Iowa begins the season at home against Southern.
+BOTTOM LINE: No. 21 Iowa starts the season at home against Southern.

-Southern went 21-15 overall last season while going 8-11 on the road.
-The Jaguars averaged 58.8 points per game last season, 11.5 from the free-throw line and 15.3 from beyond the arc.
+Southern finished 21-15 overall last season while going 8-11 on the road.
+The Jaguars averaged 17.2 points off of turnovers, 7.9 second-chance points and 4.5 bench points last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.